 Check out Hike Huanghuacheng Great Wall

-Tip # 04: Choose the right Great Wall transportation
+Tip # 04: Choose the right transportation to get to the Great Wall

 Badaling (八达岭）- Deshengmen (德胜门）